opulencephp/docs/sessions.md

 }
 ```

+On the next request, the data in "formErrors" will be deleted.
+Want to extend the lifetime of the flash data by one more request?
+Use `reflash()`.

-<h3 id="regenerating-the-id">Regenerating the Id</h3>
+<h4 id="regenerating-the-id">Regenerating the Id</h4>
 ```php
 $session->regenerateId();
 ```

-On the next request, the data in "formErrors" will be deleted.
-Want to extend the lifetime of the flash data by one more request?
-Use `reflash()`.

 <h2 id="session-handlers">Session Handlers</h2>
 **Session handlers** are what actually read and write session data from some form of storage, eg text files, cache, or cookies.
 All RDev handlers implement `\SessionHandlerInterface` (built-into PHP).
 Typically, they read and write session data using [middleware](#middleware).
 The following are session handlers built-into RDev: